 END

-In the above example, we have created a procedure with one input variable of varchar(50) data type.
-And, we are using this variable in the Boolean_expression to find the existence of a name in the sample table.
+In the above example, we have created a procedure with one input variable of the varchar(50) data type.
+We are using this variable in the Boolean expression to find the existence of a name in the sample table.
 The procedure will return the PRINT statement according to the condition specified.

 Here is an execution example of the above procedure.